toth12/let-them-speak-toth/src/assets/files/essays/MethodsDatasetDescriptionUSC.md

-# Testimonies of the USC Shoah Foundation
+# Testimonies of the USC Shoah Foundation Visual History Archive

 [todo: change data repo links once finalized]
 Cite as: Gabor M. Toth, <i>In Search of the Drowned, Testimonies and Testimonial Fragments of the Holocaust</i> (Place: Publisher, Year), URL.